hbennett/SubVor/README.txt

 Program issues:
 1. Use of machine precision (double precision) in computations.
 2. Rootbox construction.
 Currently the program follows the subdivision phase described in the paper fairly closely, but we are shortcutting the detailed rootbox construction.
-3. Use non-naive (e.g. centered-form) polynomial evaluation.
+3. Use of non-naive (e.g. centered-form) polynomial evaluation.

 Clean-up issues:
 1. Fix rampant memory leaking.